The Ultimate Guide to Proofing Bread Dough

 The short answer is that it depends.
 Factors like the temperature of your kitchen, the freshness of your yeast, humidity and water temperature can all affect the proofing time of your bread dough.

 In a toasty kitchen, your dough may proof in as little as an hour (or less!).
-When the temperatures dip, it can take much longer—upwards of 2 or even 3 hours.
+When the temperatures dip, it can take much longer—upwards of two or even three hours.
 Here are a few other essential tips for proofing bread when it’s cold.

 How do you get dough to rise faster?